Sophie Shevardnadze: Echo of Moscow radio station

 From 2006 to 2008, Shevardnadze was the co-host of the Hearing Test program with Vitaliy Dymarsky.

 From to 2008 to 2014, she was the co-host on With my own eyes with Olga Bychkova.

 From 2014 to 2015, Shevardnadze was co-host on the program Cover with Alexander Plushev.

 Shevardnadze also writes interview columns for GQ, Esquire, Kommersant and Russian Pioneer.

 Moderator

 Shevardnadze frequently moderates international/Russian panel discussions and public speaking events.
 Those have included UN events, Ambrosseti, and the Eurasian Forum.

 On 7 June 2019, she moderated a discussion between world leaders during a plenary session at the St. Petersburg International Economic Forum (SPIEF).
 Among the participants were Vladimir Putin, Xi Jinping, the head of the UN, António Guterres, and other heads of state.
 Shevardnadze became the first domestic journalist to be given the role.

-Personal Life
+Personal life

-She was a finalist of the project Dancing with the Stars on Russia-1 TV channel with partners: professional dancer Denis Kasper and actor Ivan Oganesyan.
+She was a finalist of the project Dancing with the Stars on Russia-1 TV channel with partners Denis Kasper, professional dancer, and actor Ivan Oganesyan.

-Shevardnadze is fluent in Georgian, Russian, French, English, Italian.
+Shevardnadze is fluent in Georgian, Russian, French, English, and Italian.
+She gave birth to a son in March 2021.